saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

    - Reducing latency for gamers accessing our services from various places around the world.
    - Improving our ability to host more players during peak times or when new game releases.
-   - Adding redundancy to ensure high-availability for our gaming services.
+   - Adding redundancy to ensure high availability for our gaming services.

 6. In the event of a regional outage, we would like to resume gaming services within minutes and recover the data warehouse within 48 hours.